-Drawing from our main risk table, the chart below shows the number of road traffic collisions attended and the number of people killed and seriously injured per financial year.
+Drawing from our main risk table, the chart below shows the number of collisions attended and the number of people killed and seriously injured per financial year.
 For the years 2016/17 to 2020/21 the actual number recorded is shown.
-For the years 2020/21 to 2026/27 a forecast is shown.
-On occasions, we have Road Traffic Collisions which result in a fire as a result of fuel coming into contact with an ignition source.
-Where vehicles catch fire that are not involved in Road Traffic Accidents, we record these separately.
+A forecast is also shown.
+Road traffic collisions can result in a fire as a result of fuel coming into contact with an ignition source.
+Where vehicles catch fire but are not involved in a collision, we record these separately.

-Number of RTCs attended and KSI victims, including forecast to 2026/27
+Number of RTCs attended and KSI 6 victims, including forecast to 2026/27

-Pre-Covid-19 forecast based on 10-year period from April 2009 to March 2020
+Pre-Covid-19 forecast based on 11-year period from April 2009 to March 2020